Anarcha-feminism

-Anarcha-feminism, also referred to as anarchist feminism, is a system of analysis which combines the principles and power analysis of anarchist theory with feminism.
+Anarcha-feminism, also known as anarchist feminism or anarcho-feminism, is a system of analysis which combines the principles and power analysis of anarchist theory with feminism.
 It closely resembles intersectional feminism.
 Anarcha-feminism generally posits that patriarchy and traditional gender roles as manifestations of involuntary coercive hierarchy should be replaced by decentralized free association.
 Anarcha-feminists believe that the struggle against patriarchy is an essential part of class conflict and the anarchist struggle against the state and capitalism.
 In essence, the philosophy sees anarchist struggle as a necessary component of feminist struggle and vice versa.
-L. Susan Brown claims that "as anarchism is a political philosophy that opposes all relationships of power, it is inherently feminist".
+Canadian anarcha-feminist writer L. Susan Brown claims that "as anarchism is a political philosophy that opposes all relationships of power, it is inherently feminist".

 History

 Background

 Anarchism first emerged as a political current at a time when gender inequality was systematically enforced and women were excluded from public life.
 Their existence was confined to the traditional gender roles of mothers and wives, within the construct of the nuclear family.
-In particular, working class women were both politically and economically disenfranchised, which drove them closer to socialism and political militancy.
+In particular, working-class women were both politically and economically disenfranchised, which drove them closer to socialism and political militancy.
 They began to agitate for reproductive rights and free love, which formed the basis for an anarchist feminism.

 The earliest proponents of anarchism were initially reluctant to approach the subject of feminism: Pierre-Joseph Proudhon was openly hostile to feminist demands of gender equality and upheld traditional family values; Peter Kropotkin thought that feminist goals should be subordinated to the class struggle; and Benjamin Tucker opposed the demand of "equal pay for equal work".
 It was only after Mikhail Bakunin made the abolition of gender inequality one of the aims of the International Alliance of Socialist Democracy that women's rights became a primary concern for the anarchist movement.
 Anarcho-communists adopted Friedrich Engels' critique of the family, which held it to be the origin of both gender inequality and economic inequality.
 This anti-authoritarian critique of power within the institutions of marriage and the nuclear family began to attract many feminists towards anarchism.
 The subsequent synthesis of anarchism and feminism, although not explicitly labelled as such at the time, later came to be known as anarcha-feminism.